Bitcoin-ABC/bitcoin-abc/doc/functional-tests.md

 The tests contain logging at different levels (debug, info, warning, etc).
 By
 default:

-- when run through the test_runner harness, *all* logs are written to `test_framework.log` and no logs are output to the console.
+- When run through the test_runner harness, *all* logs are written to `test_framework.log` and no logs are output to the console.
-- when run directly, *all* logs are written to `test_framework.log` and INFO level and above are output to the console.
+- When run directly, *all* logs are written to `test_framework.log` and INFO level and above are output to the console.
-- when run on Travis, no logs are output to the console.
+- When run on Travis, no logs are output to the console.
 However, if a test fails, the `test_framework.log` and bitcoind `debug.log`s will all be dumped to the console to help troubleshooting.